youngmoo/LyriChord/README.md

 .
 Make a .little .birdhouse .in your .soul
 ```

-Perhaps it's not beautiful, but to my eyes it's more legible.
-It's also easier to spot errors, and you could even perform from it, if needed.
-LyriChord also addresses my second major issue with many text-based music/chord formats: they don't provide much, if anything, in terms of rhythmic cues.
+Perhaps it's not beautiful, but to my eyes it's legible and more informative.
+You could even play/perform from it, if needed, and it makes it easy to spot alignment errors.
 LyriChord uses periods to provide an obvious indication of where the beats (and chords) fall, also providing a sense of when chords and syllabus are off the beat.
-The periods are intended to be as unobtrusive as possible, allowing you to still easily read the words, even beats fall in the middle of a word (example from *Wonderful World* by Sam Cooke):
+The periods are intended to be as unobtrusive as possible, allowing you to still easily read the words, even when beats fall in the middle of a word.
+Here's an example from a different song about a bird:

 ```
+.G/D .A7/C#     .Am7/C . .Cm .
+.All .your life .      . .   .

-..G          .      .G    .   .Em     ..Em
+.G/B      .     .A7      .          .Am7/D  .D7  .G    . . .
-..Don't know .much a.bout .his.to-ry ..

-..C          .     .C . .D .   .D
+.You were .only .wait-ing .for this .mo-ment .to a.rise . . .
-..Don't know .much .bi.o.lo.gy .

 ```

-Ultimately, in designing LyriChord, I have three main objectives:
+In designing LyriChord, I have three main objectives:
 1. Make it easy to create and edit lyric+chord sheets.
 2. Make it easy to read natively, so that a song can be learned and performed, even from the source text.
 3. Make it unambigious and machine-readable, so it can be formatted into something nicer (a la Markdown >> HTML).
+    - This repo includes JavaScript code (p5.js) to parse an input file and format it into a lead sheet.
+[Here's a quick and dirty demo implementation.](https://www.openprocessing.org/sketch/921161/) (JavaScript is a pretty terrible language for text parsing, and I'm sure this could be done far better and more elegantly in another language.)
     - Hopefully, this will also enable other applications, such as integration with apps for live music performance and [Music IR research](https://www.ismir.net).
-    - For example, I made a simple web app musical instrument (for phones) for audiences to "play along" with a live performance, guided by visual cues.
-I made another web app (in p5.js) that uses LyriChord to generate those visual cues.
+    - For example, I made a simple [web app musical instrument (for phones)](https://bit.ly/tedxsong) for audiences to "play along" with a live performance, guided by visual cues.
+I made another web app (in p5.js) that now uses LyriChord [to generate those visual cues](https://www.openprocessing.org/sketch/876713).

 LyriChord format
 ---